Focal Inverse Distance Transform Maps for Crowd Localization: Our Method

 \subsubsection{Local Maxima Detection Strategy}

-Given a predicted FIDT map, we can obtain the persons' position by localizing the local maxima.
+Given a predicted FIDT map, we can obtain the persons' positions by localizing the local maxima.
 We call this process as Local-Maxima-Detection-Strategy (LMDS), as illustrated in Algorithm~\ref{alg:extract_position}.
 Specifically, we first utilize a $3\times3$ max-pooling to obtain all local maxima (candidate points).
 However, these candidate points may contain some false positives from the background.
-We observe that the pixel value of true positives is much larger than the pixel value of false positives, which means a local maximum is likely to be a person if its pixel value is large enough.
-This inspires us to utilize a threshold to filter the false positives.
-Thus, given a series of candidate points $M$, the final selected points are those whose value is no less than an adaptive threshold, and the adaptive threshold is equal to $100/255.0$ times the maximum of $M$.
-Recent dataset~\cite{ gao2020nwpu} provides some negative samples, which consists of some scenes without people and is similar to crowd scenes.
-We can not judge whether the original images contain people based on the predicted density maps.
-However, given a predicted FIDT map, if the maximum of $M$ is smaller than a tiny value (set as 0.10), this means the input image is a negative sample, and the LMDS will set the counting result as 0.
+We observe that the pixel values of true positives are much larger than the pixel values of false positives, which means a local maximum is likely to be a person if its pixel value is large enough.
+This inspires us to utilize an adaptive threshold $T_a$ to filter the false positives.
+Thus, given a series of candidate points $M$, the final selected points are those whose values are no less than $T_a$, which is equal to $100/255.0$ times the maximum of $M$.
+Recent dataset~\cite{ gao2020nwpu} provides some negative samples, which consists of some scenes without persons and is similar to crowd scenes.
+We can not judge whether the original images contain persons based on the predicted density maps.
+However, given a predicted FIDT map, if the maximum of $M$ is smaller than a tiny fixed threshold $T_f$ (set as 0.10), this means the input image is a negative sample, and the LMDS will set the counting result as 0.
 An example of obtained location map is shown in Fig.~\ref{fig:pipeline}.

-Although the real individual sizes are not provided, we can generate pseudo individual sizes from the predicted FIDT map.
+Although the real individual sizes are not provided, we can generate pseudo individual bounding boxes from the predicted FIDT map.
+Here, the bounding box is a square surrounding a head.
 Once we get the predicted FIDT map, we first extract the coordinates of the head centers, which can be implemented efficiently using the proposed LMDS.
-Then, we calculate the instance size, using the K-nearest neighbors distance, which is defined as:
+Then, we estimate the instance size, using the K-nearest neighbours distance, which is defined as: